For Alibaba, It Is About Mobile Payments

 Alibaba’s revenues for the third quarter grew an impressive 54% over the year to RMB 53.24 billion (~$7.7 billion), ahead of the market’s forecast of RMB 50.1 billion (~$7.3 billion).
 EPS for the quarter grew 43% to $2.57 billion, or $1 a share.

 During the quarter, revenues from the core commerce section grew 45% to RMB 46.576 billion (~$6.708 billion).
 Cloud computing revenues increased 115% to RMB 1.764 billion (~$254 million).
-Revenue from digital media and entertainment increased 273% to RMB 4.063 billion (~$585 million) and revenue from innovation initiatives and others increased 61% to RMB 845 million (~$122 million).
+Revenue from digital media and entertainment increased 273% to RMB 4.063 billion (~$585 million), and revenue from innovation initiatives and others increased 61% to RMB 845 million (~$122 million).

 Among key metrics, Mobile MAUs on its China retail marketplaces grew 43 million over the quarter to 493 million at the end of December.
 Annual active buyers on its China retail marketplaces grew 4 million to 443 million.
 The number of paying customers of its cloud computing business grew 18% to 765,000.